lventosa/lventosa/README.md

 📚 Mathematics undergraduate student and Economics graduate

-📌 Always learning more about computational statistics
+📌 Interested in/working on computational statistics